 There are at least three people in Evan Mobley’s life who truly know him.
 His brother, Isaiah Mobley, taught him how to be tough on the basketball court from long afternoon one-on-one sessions in the driveway.
 His mother, Nicole Mobley, taught him how to stay focused on school, remaining well-rounded while dominating youth basketball.
 His father, Eric Mobley, taught him the power of a left-handed hook, the devastation of an ambidextrous seven-footer.

-Evan Mobley is heading for the NBA, but he’s not the only one.
-His older brother will eventually join him, just like their father before them did.
+Evan Mobley has been a revelation in the NBA, but that was to be expected considering his family tree.
+His older brother will eventually join the Association as well, just like their father before them did.
 Evan Mobley’s dad was never an NBA star, but that doesn’t mean he’s not a basketball pro.

 Evan Mobley’s Dad Eric Mobley